Shenandoah National Park & Skyline Drive#5 in Best Things To Do in Charlottesville

 Shenandoah is located about 25 miles northwest of Charlottesville.
 The park is always open, but various visitor centers, campsites and picnic grounds operate seasonally.
 Go to the National Park Service's page on Shenandoah for detailed information.
-Entrance, which is valid for seven consecutive days, costs $20 per car.
-You'll also want to visit Shenandoah's site for details on Skyline Drive's closures during inclement weather.
+Entrance, which is valid for seven consecutive days, costs $30 per car.
+You'll also want to visit Shenandoah's website for details on Skyline Drive's closures during inclement weather.

 #1 Downtown Mall

 Charlottesville's popular shops, restaurants and ambiance converge in one main area, known as the historic Downtown Mall.
 Located, as you would imagine, on Main Street, this thoroughfare is home to more than 120 shops, 30 restaurants (many with outdoor seating), art galleries, multiple performance venues and a Saturday farmers market.
 Stretching for eight blocks, this pedestrian-only area is popular with both visitors and locals, who say it's the perfect spot to shop, eat or simply people-watch.